Victor2103/stress-test/guide.en-gb.md

+---
+title: AI Deploy - Tutorial - How to load test your application with Locust
+slug: deploy/load-test-app
+excerpt: Understand how you can easily benchmark your APIs and find their limits
+section: AI Deploy - Tutorials
+order: 10
+---

+**Last updated 9th March, 2023.**

 ## Objective

 The aim of this tutorial is to load test your deployed applications, by gradually query your APIs  with a load testing tool.